abhilashkakumanu1/freeCodeCamp/Responsive-Web-Design-Certification/Notes.md

 	- __vh__ : 1% of the viewport's height
 - !important syntax :  __attr: value !important;__
 - Declaring variables: __- -name: value;__ Using them: __attr: var(- -name, fallback-value);__
 - To make use of variable inheritance, CSS variables are often defined in the __:root__ element.
+It is a pseudo-class selector that matches the root element of the document, usually the html element
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDQ4NTg4MzUsNTAxNDY3MjE4LC0zMT
-I5MjM5ODAsMTQwNzY4ODk4NCw3Mzg0ODM2OTYsLTE2ODc4Njgy
-NDMsMTQxMDc0NTk5MywtOTk2Njk1MDczLC01OTMzMzc2NzRdfQ
-==
+eyJoaXN0b3J5IjpbNjI5ODE5NTEwLDUwMTQ2NzIxOCwtMzEyOT
+IzOTgwLDE0MDc2ODg5ODQsNzM4NDgzNjk2LC0xNjg3ODY4MjQz
+LDE0MTA3NDU5OTMsLTk5NjY5NTA3MywtNTkzMzM3Njc0XX0=
 -->